-With the conditions imposed by this Order, including regular monitoring and reporting of conditions by Sonoma Water and the permit terms recommended by NMFS and CDFW, the State Water Board finds that granting the proposed temporary changes will not have an unreasonable effect on fish or wildlife, or other instream beneficial uses and public trust resources will be protected to the extent feasible and in the public interest.
+With the conditions imposed by this Order and the 2025 Biological Opinion, including regular monitoring and reporting of conditions by Sonoma Water, the State Water Board finds that granting the proposed temporary changes will not have an unreasonable effect on fish or wildlife, or on other instream beneficial uses, and that public trust resources will be protected to the extent feasible.
 The State Water Board will continue to evaluate conditions in the watershed throughout the duration of this Order and consider other actions that may further the protection of fish, wildlife, and other instream beneficial uses.